-Considering Turkey's status regarding signature and ratification of international conventions, Turkey has signed and ratified the ECHR,23 the Revised European Social Charter,24 the International Covenant on Civil and Political Rights, the International Convention on Economic, Social and Cultural Rights, the Convention on Elimination of All Forms of Racial Discrimination, the ILO Convention No. 11 on Discrimination, the Convention on the Rights of the Child and the Convention on the Rights of Persons with Disabilities.
-Turkey has signed but not ratified Protocol No. 12 of the ECHR.25 Last, Turkey has not signed and ratified the Framework Convention on the Protection of National Minorities.
+Considering Turkey's status regarding signature and ratification of international conventions, Turkey has signed and ratified the ECHR, the Revised European Social Charter, the International Covenant on Civil and Political Rights, the International Convention on Economic, Social and Cultural Rights, the Convention on Elimination of All Forms of Racial Discrimination, the ILO Convention No. 11 on Discrimination, the Convention on the Rights of the Child and the Convention on the Rights of Persons with Disabilities.
+Turkey has signed but not ratified Protocol No. 12 of the ECHR.
+Last, Turkey has not signed and ratified the Framework Convention on the Protection of National Minorities.
+Turkey also supports certain works of the Human Dimension of the Organization for Security and Cooperation in Europe, which primarily functions as a regional security forum but assists with the efforts of the participating states in the field of respect for democracy, the rule of law and human rights.
+Turkey prioritises the topics of xenophobia, Islamophobia, intolerance and discrimination in the work of the Human Dimension.

-Turkish legislation does not ignore sexual identity and gender confirmation, albeit it does not specifically recognise sexual identity terms such as queer, intersex and non-binary or sexual identities, except men and women.
-Article 40 of the Turkish Civil Code allows a person to change their gender by personally applying to the court provided that the person is at least 18 years old and not married, transsexual and must document the mandatory nature of the gender change through an official medical board report obtained from an education and research hospital, and the relevant court only allows the necessary official changes to be made in the registry if it is confirmed by an official medical board report that the relevant person has gone through gender change surgery in accordance with the purpose and medical methods.
-Before its cancellation by the Constitutional Court decision of 29 November 2017,26 another condition was for the medical board report to also include that the relevant person was permanently devoid of reproduction capabilities.
-Application of gender confirmation and identity procedures differ from country to country, with some embracing a model of self-determination and some imposing even stricter medical conditions compared with Turkey, such as sterilisation.27
+Turkish legislation does not ignore sexual identity and gender confirmation, though it does not specifically recognise sexual identity terms such as queer, intersex and non-binary or sexual identities, except men and women.
+Article 40 of the Turkish Civil Code allows a person to change their gender by personally applying to the court provided that the person is at least 18 years old, unmarried and transsexual.
+The individual must document the mandatory nature of the gender change through an official medical board report obtained from an education and research hospital, and the relevant court only allows the necessary official changes to be made in the registry if it is confirmed by an official medical board report that the relevant person has gone through gender change surgery in accordance with the purpose and medical methods.
+Before its cancellation by the Constitutional Court in its decision of 29 November 2017, another condition was for the medical board report to include that the relevant person was permanently devoid of reproduction capabilities.
+Application of gender confirmation and identity procedures differ from